 But some privacy advocates objected to Facebook's elimination of a control that lets people hide their Facebook Timelines -- which include a profile picture and other photos and posts that users have shared publicly -- from strangers who type an individual's name into Facebook's search engine.
 One critic suggested the move could violate Facebook's legal settlement with Federal Trade Commission regulators who accused Facebook of numerous privacy offenses in 2011.

 "It's kind of a good news, bad news announcement for users," said Marc Rotenberg of the Electronic Privacy Information Center, who said he'll raise his objection with the FTC.
 "Simplifying the privacy policies and making them more accessible is a step in the right direction.
-Making profiles publicly searchable
+Making profiles publicly searchable seems like a step in the wrong direction."

 A Facebook spokeswoman declined to comment on the Timeline criticism.
 CEO Mark Zuckerberg has previously said he sees opportunities to build on Facebook's business by expanding search capabilities on the network.